 Chole Bhature Across India

-Chole bhature recipe has its variations across different regions of India.
+Chole bhature recipe has its variations across different regions of India and is a classic evergreen dish.
 It is also served with rice or roti as well.
 There are many regional variations of the dish, but they all have the same ingredients – chickpeas, potatoes, spices and ghee.
 These Indian staples are mixed together to create a healthy and flavorful meal.

 Add onions, tomatoes, or green chilies to the chole bhature as well to make it even more tasty.
 A lot of the time, it is served with chopped onions and coriander on top of it.